geetha-manogna/App-to-help-with-Autism-flutter-/README.md

 # speech_to_text_example
+Speech (description about a picture) to text android application using Flutter

 Demonstrates how to use the speech_to_text plugin.
 This example requires that the plugin has been installed.
 It initializes speech recognition,